6 AI-powered tools to rock your software-development life.

 Code Search with Sourcegraph

-Sourcegraph addresses the same issue that the other tools of this list donamely, that of increasingly complex software development needing to have high safety and quality standards, without spending more time over them.
+Sourcegraph addresses the same issue that the other tools of this list address, that of increasingly complex software development needing to have high safety and quality standards, without spending much time on them.
 Sourcegraph uses graph-theory science to search through your code better and faster.
 Why is it such a critical feature?
 Because exploring your code enables a smoother transfer of code from one person to another, faster development research and an easier way to retrieve mistakes and bugs.
 On top of this, Sourcegraph has features to make large-scale code changes in order to fix and smooth out the things that code search enables you to easily spot.

 A must-have which is free for companies with 10 developers or fewer.